OpenLiberty/ci.maven/docs/uninstall-feature.md

 ---
 Uninstall a feature from the Liberty runtime.

+This goal will be skipped in versions of the Open Liberty runtime (`io.openliberty:openliberty-runtime`) that do not include `bin/installUtility`.
+A warning message will be displayed.
+The Open Liberty runtime is always bundled with all applicable features and there isn't any need to install or uninstall any additional features.

 ###### Additional Parameters

 The following are the parameters supported by this goal in addition to the [common parameters](common-parameters.md#common-parameters).